“If cats looked like frogs we'd realise what nasty, cruel little bastards they are. Style. That's what people remember.”

 Just like the grungy barista at your local, your style should let everybody know who you are and how cool you are doing it.

 A good example of a b2b company that oozes personality is MailChimp.
-With splashes of bright colours as well as playful and contemporary illustration and 3D toy models it presents an exceptionally friendly and humour-filled platform that delights and educates the user at every check-point.
+With splashes of bright colours as well as playful and contemporary illustration and sketches it presents an exceptionally friendly and humour-filled platform that delights and educates the user at every check-point.

 MailChimp also uses social media as secondary ammunition to set themselves apart from the competition.
 On Instagram they often reveal behind-the-scenes office action to share just how MailChimp runs their daily operations.
 The images present a bright, colourful and relaxed and happy atmosphere within the MC team.
 The way this company explains how the product works is very intuitive, so people can get on with the task of creating their newsletter.